SSH999/OCR-model/README.md

 # OCR-model
-env folder wasnt uploaded successfulyy due to massive file size of scripts model hasnt been deployed a cloud server yet
+env folder wasnt uploaded successfulyy due to massive file size of scripts, model hasnt been deployed on a cloud server yet